unlock-protocol/unlock/docs/docs/governance/unlock-dao/unlock-dao.md

 As part of the launch of the DAO, Unlock Inc. originally allocated the following to the Timelock contract on Ethereum mainnet:

-* 100,000 UDT that the DAO used to pay bounties, grants or perform retro-active funding.
+* 100,000 UDT that the DAO used to pay bounties, grants or perform retro-active funding
 * 170.23 Uniswap Liquidity Provider tokens from the UDT/ETH pool
-* Unlock Inc. subsequently transferred the remainder of the first community airdrop to the DAO.
+* Unlock Inc. subsequently transferred the remainder of the first community airdrop to the DAO

 In June 2023, the legacy Governor contract was upgraded from `0x7757f7f21f5fa9b1fd168642b79416051cd0bb94` to `0x440d9D4E66d39bb28FB58729Cb4D3ead2A595591` via a [DAO proposal that the community approved and executed onchain](https://www.tally.xyz/gov/unlock-old/proposal/36208249270120864100503453462134662510103434369621143761091232235939585571890).
 This upgrade is the result of a vulnerability in the OpenZeppelin library and the new Governor contract is now upgradable.
 The above information is included for historical reference.